medimarket.com logo

 Even a healthy person produces lymph!

-Your blood circulation consists of three parts.
+Your circulation consists of three parts.

 3. What causes lymphedema?